Working during your studies

 You might want to be a volunteer.
 However, there's a difference between unpaid employment (voluntary work) and volunteering, so you should always check with the organisation offering you a volunteering opportunity whether it can be regarded as unpaid employment.
 This is because time you spend doing unpaid employment counts towards your maximum number of hours of work a week.

-If you are subject to a work prohibition, perhaps because you are studying at the UWE Bristol International College or have short-term study leave, you should be very careful not to undertake any activities that could be regarded as unpaid employment because this would be a breach of your work conditions.
+If you are subject to a work prohibition, perhaps because you are studying at the UWE Bristol International College or have a standard visitor visa, you should be very careful not to undertake any activities that could be regarded as unpaid employment because this would be a breach of your work conditions.

 How many hours a week can you work?

-The maximum hours you can work during term time are normally printed on your visa sticker or Biometric Residence Permit (BRP), and will depend mainly on when you made your most recent immigration application.
+The maximum hours you can work during term time are normally printed on your entry clearance or Biometric Residence Permit (BRP), and will depend mainly on when you made your most recent immigration application.
 If you are not sure how many hours per week you are allowed to work please ask a UWE Bristol Immigration Adviser.

 Working during term time